 – Added the LG 27GL83A, a 27″ 1440p 144Hz IPS gaming monitor with 1ms GtG and G-SYNC compatibility like the 27GL850 model, but without the wide color gamut, only the standard sRGB.

 – AOC has released a 27″ 1440p 144Hz VA-panel curved gaming monitor with FreeSync and 1ms MPRT for only $280, the AOC CQ27G1.

 – Philips revealed three new Momentum-series displays for console gaming.

-– AOC has announced plenty of new displays which you can check out here.
+– AOC has announced plenty of new displays that you can check out on this page.

 – Added a few new 27″ 1440p 144Hz IPS gaming monitors including the budget-friendly ViewSonic VX2758-2KP-MHD which is already up for pre-order for only $355.